Margaret Clitherow's House

 History, tourist information, and nearby accommodation

-At the age of 15, she married a prosperous meat merchant named John Clitheroe and moved to this modest house in The Shambles, where the butchers of York held sway.
+At the age of 15, she married a prosperous meat merchant named John Clitherow (alternately spelled Clitheroe) and moved to this modest house in The Shambles, where the butchers of York held sway.

 However in 1577, Margaret was cast into prison, not for worshipping as a Catholic, but for failing to attend Anglican services.
 Two further prison sentences followed, the longest lasting 20 months.
 She learned to read Latin while in prison so that she could both read and speak a Catholic service.

 In 1581 an Act of Parliament made it an offence to attend a Catholic service for worship or to offer a hiding place to Catholic priests.
-Harbouring a priest was an offence punishable by death - a quite dreadful death, by being pressed to death, though such an extreme sentence was rarely carried out.
+Harbouring a priest was an offence punishable by death.
+The method of execution involved being pressed to death under a heavy weight, though such an extreme sentence was rarely carried out.

-Margaret built a secret chamber within her house in The Shambles, were priests could hide from the authorities.
+Margaret Clitherow built a secret chamber within her house in The Shambles, where priests could hide from the authorities.
 She also made a secret cupboard, where she hid vestments, plus wine and bread for saying Mass.
 In March 1586 a raid swooped down on the house.

 A priest who was sheltering in the house made good his escape, but a frightened boy revealed the location of the secret chamber, and Margaret Clitherow was arrested and tried at York's Guildhall.
 She refused trial by jury, saying, "I know of no offence whereof I should confess myself guilty.
 Having made no offence, I need no trial."

 She was aware that if a trial was held, her children would almost certainly be forced to testify against her.
 This refusal to accept a trial all but guaranteed her a death sentence.